stormpath/stormpath.github.io/source/console/quickstart/index.markdown

         Attribute | Description
 :--- | :---
 Name | The name used to identify the application within Stormpath.
 This value must be unique.
-Description | A short description of the application.<br> <strong>Note:</strong> A URL for the application is often helpful.
+Description | A short description of the application.
 Status | By default, this value is set to Enabled.
 Change the value to Disabled if you want to prevent accounts from logging in to the application.

     4. For the associated directory, you can: